kyle138/SLS-RedirectsForStaticWordPress/README.md

 ![Diagram](https://kyle138.github.io/SLS-RedirectsForStaticWordPress/RedirectsForStaticWordPress-diagram.jpg)

 ## Background
-After hosting WordPress in [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) for decades I switched to hosting my [blog](https://nighthawk.kylemunz.com/) statically in S3 using the popular [WP2Static plugin](https://wp2static.com/).
-This has several benefits such as cost, speed, and security, but it breaks the legacy dynamic links.
-WordPress now offers permalinks which replaces the old dynamic **?p=123** queries with **/category/post-title/**.
-This works well for static hosting, but if you've been sharing the old dynamic links to your blog for years those will all be broken in S3.
-Unfortunately there's no one simple solution to redirect these dynamic links but with a CloudFront distribution sitting in front of your S3 bucket you can intercept these query strings and use Lambda@Edge to generate redirects to the new permalink URIs.
-Read more at [https://kyle138.github.io/SLS-RedirectsForStaticWordPress/](https://kyle138.github.io/SLS-RedirectsForStaticWordPress/).
+After hosting WordPress in [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) for decades I switched to hosting my [blog](https://nighthawk.kylemunz.com/) statically in S3.
+This function was built to handle the old (and now broken) dynamic links to my posts.
+Read more about the journey at [https://kyle138.github.io/SLS-RedirectsForStaticWordPress/](https://kyle138.github.io/SLS-RedirectsForStaticWordPress/).

 ## Prerequisites
 This function assumes the following: